 Sink cabinets are extremely prone to rot and degradation.
 One small leak in the enclosed space beneath your sink is often all it takes to weaken the cabinet permanently.
 Soon, the particle board floor begins to warp and sag, the vertical walls detach, and your Lysol and Windex bottles tumble into a pothole.

-This article will describe a much easier, more cost efficient repair–and one that will even help prevent the problem from occurring again.
+This article and video will describe a much easier, more cost efficient repair–and one that will even help prevent the problem from occurring again.

 Hole Saw Bits or Jigsaw